 How do I submit my research protocol to the Roseman University IRB?

-> Log into your IRBNet account, review the checklists for investigators and submit the application package.
-Make sure the IRB Pre-review checklist is completed and uploaded to the application package.
+Log into your IRBNet account, review the checklists for investigators and submit the application package.
+Make sure the Institutional Review Board Pre-review checklist is completed and uploaded to the application package.

-> Are forms or templates available for research protocol submissions to the IRB?
+Are forms or templates available for research protocol submissions to the Institutional Review Board?

-> Yes.
+Yes.
 Standardized forms for IRB submissions can be accessed through the IRBNet Forms and Templates.
 Please download and save the appropriate PDF forms to your local drive before completing the forms.
 All completed forms then need to be uploaded onto the IRBNet account as applicable to the specific research protocol.

 We strongly encourage you to read the training materials named “Read Me document – Submitting your first project with IRBNet”, “Managing IRBNet after the initial project submission, and “ Managing Training and Credentials in IRBNet” in the Forms and Templates before making the first submission.

 What type of training is required along with the IRB protocol submission?